-11. Floodway Purchase Program
+16. Floodplain Purchase Program

-The Floodway Purchase Program was established in 1993 and is designed to reduce flood damages through purchase of land and improvements in the designated floodway.
-It is intended to help remove obstructions in the floodway that were in place prior to the adoption of the federal flood insurance program.
+The Floodway Purchase Program was established in 1993 (updated to Floodplain Purchase Program in 2018) and is designed to reduce flood damages through purchase of land and improvements in flood-prone areas.

 Due to the extensive flooding along the Missouri River in 1993, federal funds through FEMA and the Nebraska Department of Economic Development (DED) became available.
 These funds enabled the District to implement this program in the Holub's Place and Elbow Bend areas of eastern Sarpy County.
 This voluntary program removed approximately 102 structures from the floodway.
 This project was completed in 1998.